kesiev/rewtro/manual/getters.md

   * `ceil` _(Rewtro [v0.3+](rewtrochangelog.md)+)_ always rounds the picked value up to the next largest whole number or integer.
 On both `1.9` and `1.3` returns `2`.
   * `round` _(Rewtro [v0.3+](rewtrochangelog.md)+)_ returns the value of a number rounded to the nearest integer.
 On `1.9` returns `2` but on `1.3` returns `1`.

-These subgetters are quite straightforward and boring.
+These sub-getters are quite straightforward and boring.
 Let's try making an interesting example out of it:

 ```
 {